sqweelygig/supercool-servers/README.md

 The design also shows a black line that hallway testing explored as an option to present the duty cycle of the air conditioning.
 The testing found that syntactical correctness and precision of value were advantages but not as advantageous as presenting two values in a single gaze and using the semantic association between each line and its immediate background.

+Any generated graphic should be as universally embeddable as possible, although this phrasing is generic enough to be useless.
+To provide scope to this statement, the project targeted Microsoft's and Google's productivity suites.
+In addition, since the graphic is a graph, the specification includes infinite scalability.
+Therefore the specification for the graph output is "vector graphic", "MS embeddable", and "GDocs embeddable".

 ### 3.4 - Software Architecture

 The core workflow of this system suits a hybrid of notification and data flow architecture.